Health & Dental Insurance

 The City of Madison offers optional dental insurance.
 The City does not contribute towards the premium for this benefit.
-Employees may sign up for dental insurance upon starting employment with the City or during the annual open enrollment period, or within 30 days of experiencing a qualifying event (such as a family status change or a loss of other coverage).
+Employees may sign up for dental insurance upon starting employment with the City, during the annual open enrollment period, or within 30 days of experiencing a qualifying event (such as a family status change or a loss of other coverage).

 Current employees may not enroll or make changes to dental coverage outside of the annual open enrollment period, except within 30 days following a qualifying event.
 If you are already enrolled and have a qualifying change of family status, you may add dependents onto your plan.
 Please note that there are time limits for this change.
 To make changes, please print the Delta Dental Application and submit it to Human Resources.